eaheckert/Tournament/README.md

     3. parseApplicationId needs the value from Application ID
     4. parseClientKey needs the value from Client Key

+### Latest Update ###

+The code bases has been updated to work with Swift 2.0 and Xcode 7 and runs on iOS 9

 ### Who do I talk to? ###
 Current primary developer can be reached at eaheckert@gmail.com